ChaitanyaBhat/Areca-Peel-Tech-App-node.js-Sequelize/README.md

-# Areca Peel Tech App
+# Areca Peel Tech App:

 This app is developed using node.js, express.js and sequelize.